monikaperez/genepy/README.md

 _what is [genepy](https://en.wikipedia.org/wiki/G%C3%A9n%C3%A9pi)?_

-A set of awesome functions & tools for Computational Genomists
+A set of awesome functions & tools for Computational Geneticists

 ![long genome](documentation/genome.jpg)

 ## Content

-- **utils**: where a bunch of helper functions and usefull general scripts are stoed
+- **utils**: where a bunch of helper functions and usefull general scripts are stored
   - **plots**: a set of plotting tools based on [matplotlib]() and [bokeh]() to make volcano plots / CNV maps etc..
   - **helper**: and additional helper functions to save data, do merging of dataframes...
 - **terra**: contains a set of functions that uses [dalmatian]() to interact with the [GCP]() powered genomics HPC platform: [Terra]().